surifirstpin/biplus_documentation/docs/GlobalParameters.md

 ## Change Column Name & Type (String / Number)

 **4.** Select the column name and click on **Edit** button to change column name.
-Similarly you candelete the column by selecting delete option
+- Similarly you can delete the column or row by selecting delete option in drop down list.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/d9f487e8bcb13f913640bdce2a7030f7b519167a/images/para1.png)